Jin93/Covid-19-Model-Validation/ICL/README.md

      code for training ICL model, making projection for New York and Italy, and generating plots for ICL model validation.

    Note:
-     i.
-Training data includes the daily case and deaths number before peak date of New York and Italy, and other 12 Europe countries till May 1st. ii.
-For ICL model, self-isolation, public events banning and social distance encouraged are all corresponding to the "stay at home" intervention in the IHME model in this article
+     * Training data includes the daily case and deaths number before peak date of New York and Italy, and other 12 Europe countries till May 1st.
+     * For ICL model, self-isolation, public events banning and social distance encouraged are all corresponding to the "stay at home" intervention in the IHME model in this article

      2. Italy_NY_1week.R